hatoo/oha/README.md

 oha is a tiny program that sends some load to a web application and show realtime tui inspired by [rakyll/hey](https://github.com/rakyll/hey).

-This program is wirtten in Rust and powered by [tokio](https://github.com/tokio-rs/tokio) and beautiful tui by [tui-rs](https://github.com/fdehau/tui-rs).
+This program is written in Rust and powered by [tokio](https://github.com/tokio-rs/tokio) and beautiful tui by [tui-rs](https://github.com/fdehau/tui-rs).

 ![demo](demo.gif)